nkodali34/662/README.md

 # 662
-This is the README for the 662 repository.
+This is the README for the 662 Hardware Design for Machine Learning Lab repository.